Embracing the Little Way

 “I can nourish myself on nothing but truth” – St Thérèse of Lisieux

-The truth revealed in Built For God will help us recognize the presence of the Holy Spirit, which makes evangelization possible.
-This is an important call from the church to build God’s army of saints for a New Evangelization.
+The truth revealed in the Built For God Handbook enables individuals to recognize the presence of the Holy Spirit, paving the way for effective evangelization.
+This embodies a crucial call from the Church to form an army of saints for a New Evangelization.

 “God would never inspire me with desires which cannot be realized; so in spite of my littleness, I can hope to be a saint.” – St. Thérèse de Lisieux